iommirocks/iommi/docs/howto.rst

 How do I validate multiple fields together?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Refine the `post_validation` hook on the `form`.
-It is run after all the individual fields have passed validation.
-In there you can call `form.add_error`.
+It is run after all the individual fields validation
+has run.
+But note that it is run even if the individual fields validation was not successful.

 How do I exclude a field?
 ~~~~~~~~~~~~~~~~~~~~~~~~~